 POLICE EMPLOYEE ASSISTANCE PROGRAM (PEAP): PEAP is an LVMPD counseling and referral service for employees and their families to help those who are experiencing personal or job-related problems.
 This service is provided at no cost to the employee.

-RETIREMENT: Employees are covered under the State of Nevada Public Employees Retirement System (PERS) as an employer paid agency.
+RETIREMENT: Employees are covered under the State of Nevada Public Employees Retirement System (PERS).
+LVMPD is an Employer Pay Plan (ER Paid or EPC); the employee pays for their portion of the contribution through a salary reduction or in lieu of pay increase and the employer pays 100% of the retirement contributions to PERS.
 Employees are vested upon completion of 5 years in the retirement system.

 SUPPLEMENTAL INSURANCE AND CAFETERIA PLANS: Various plans are available to employees, such as:

-· Deferred Compensation (457c): Employees may elect to make pre-tax contributions of their income into an approved deferred compensation plan.
+Deferred Compensation (457b): Employees may elect to make pre-tax contributions of their income into an approved deferred compensation plan.